Matt Suiche: The Shadow Brokers

-The Shadow Brokers is a hacker group who first appeared in the summer of 2016.
-They published several leaks containing hacking tools, including several zero-day exploits, from the "Equation Group" who are widely suspected to be a branch of the National Security Agency (NSA) of the United States.
-Suiche spoke at the BlackHat about The Shadow Brokers’ saga, the large Vegas-based cybersecurity conference and after his presentation the TSB posted a public message stating “Hello Matt Suiche, The ShadowBrokers is sorry TheShadowBrokers is missing you at theblackhats or maybe not.”
+The Shadow Brokers is a hacker group that first appeared in the summer of 2016.
+They published several leaks containing hacking tools, including several zero-day exploits, from the "Equation Group," who are widely suspected to be a branch of the National Security Agency (NSA) of the United States.
+Suiche spoke at the Black Hat about The Shadow Brokers’ saga, the large Vegas-based cybersecurity conference and after his presentation, the TSB posted a public message stating, “Hello Matt Suiche, The ShadowBrokers is sorry TheShadowBrokers is missing you at theblackhats or maybe not.”

-Suiche along with James Bamford speculated that an insider, "possibly someone assigned to the [NSA's] highly sensitive Tailored Access Operations", stole the hacking tools.
+Suiche, along with James Bamford, speculated that an insider, "possibly someone assigned to the [NSA's] highly sensitive Tailored Access Operations", stole the hacking tools.

 Pwnie Awards 2013

 In 2012, Suiche was one of the security researchers (along with several other well-known security researchers) who submitted a bogus article entitled "Nmap: The Internet Considered Harmful - DARPA Inference Checking Kludge Scanning" to Hakin9 Information Security Magazine.
-This article has been used as a social proof to demonstrate the lack of relevance and expertise of certain media dedicated to Information Security, but also to criticize spamming techniques used by media in order to generate quantity-oriented data rather than quality-oriented information.
+This article has been used as social proof to demonstrate the lack of relevance and expertise of certain media dedicated to Information Security, but also to criticize spamming techniques used by media to generate quantity-oriented data rather than quality-oriented information.
 The following year, this article resulted in being awarded the 2013 Pwnie Awards attributed to Hakin9 under the "Most Epic FAIL" category.